 Notable Systems and Techniques

-• CorPath GRX System: This system allows for precise navigation and placement of stents and balloons, reducing radiation exposure to both patients and physicians.
+- CorPath GRX System: This system allows for precise navigation and placement of stents and balloons, reducing radiation exposure to patients and physicians.

-• Mako Robotic-Arm Assisted Technology: Originally used in ortho surgery, this technology is being adapted for cardiovascular procedures, providing detailed pre-operative planning and intra-operative guidance.
+- Mako Robotic-Arm Assisted Technology: Originally used in orthopedic surgery, this technology is being adapted for cardiovascular procedures.
+It provides detailed pre-operative planning and intra-operative guidance.

 Bioabsorbable Stents

 Bioabsorbable stents represent a significant advancement in coronary interventions.
-Unlike traditional metal stents, these stents are designed to gradually dissolve after fulfilling their purpose, thereby reducing long-term complications.
+Unlike traditional metal stents, they are designed to dissolve gradually after fulfilling their purpose, thereby reducing long-term complications.

 Benefits of Bioabsorbable Stents

-2. Improved Vessel Healing: Once the stent is absorbed, the vessel can regain its natural flexibility and function.
+- Improved Vessel Healing: The vessel can regain its natural flexibility and function once the stent is absorbed.

 Current Research and Development

-• Absorb GT1 BVS: One of the most advanced bioabsorbable stents, currently undergoing extensive clinical trials to evaluate its long-term efficacy and safety.
+- Absorb GT1 BVS: One of the most advanced bioabsorbable stents, undergoing extensive clinical trials to evaluate its long-term efficacy and safety.

 Artificial Intelligence and Machine Learning